-- Shadowy men worked in the dim light, breath steaming from their mouths as they used hammers and chisels to smooth the walls.
+- 1 Shadowy men worked in the dim light, breath steaming from their mouths as they used hammers and chisels to smooth the walls.
 At the point where the tunnel began to narrow, men swung pickaxes to widen it chip by chip. - The crew lifted the big pickaxes over their heads in a slow, ragged rhythm and smashed at the rock, each at his own pace.
 Their lean bodies contorted with the effort as they threw all their weight into their blows.
 Despite the padding in their coats, I could see muscles rippling beneath the cloth.
-Even the muscles of their throats strained as they tried to crack the walls.

-- 4 "This is like a battlefield," I said to Father. - "It's war," he grunted.
+Even the muscles of their throats strained as they tried to crack the walls. - The dim light glittered off the sharp tips of the pickaxes; and as they dove toward the stone, they seemed more like weapons than tools. - 4 "This is like a battlefield," I said to Father. - full's war," he grunted.
 "Because the mountain can kill you in a dozen different ways before you can blink an eye.
 And victory is twenty centimeters a shift." - As we passed, men turned to stare at me curiously and stopped what they were doing.
 Father signed to a middle-aged man with a sour face like a pickled cucumber.
 "Bright Star." - 7 Bright Star gave him a sour look.
 "Why do I have to work at the point all the time?" - 8 "Do you have to argue every time?
 It's your turn." - 9 Then Father nodded to a fellow as thin as the shaft of his pickax.
-"Noodles." - Setting down their tools, the two men reluctantly stepped in behind us. - The tunnel grew narrower the farther in we went.
+"Noodles." - 10 Setting down their tools, the two men reluctantly stepped in behind us. - The tunnel grew narrower the farther in we went.
 Pretty soon we were picking our way over mounds of rubble.
 The walls were rougher here and marked by black blast marks.
 When I looked closer at the rubble scattered around, I noticed that it too was sooty. - Curious, I worked my way slowly down the tunnel, mound of rubble by mound, meter by meter, toward the source of that strange song.
 As we passed a lantern, its light shimmered in broken waves along the dark, cold walls of the tunnel until it was just a distant glow.